-Based on the profit of the years ended December 31, 2024 and 2023, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for the years ended December 31, 2024 and 2023 to be 6% and 3% of profit of the year and 5.9% and 2.95% of profit of the year, respectively, recognized as employee benefits expense.
+Based on the profit of the years ended December 31, 2024 and 2023, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for the years ended December 31 to be 6% and 3% of profit of the year and 5.9% and 2.95% of profit of the year, respectively, recognized as employee benefits expense.
 As such, employees' compensation and remuneration to directors and supervisors for the year ended December 31, 2024 amounted to NT\$62,212 thousand and NT\$31,106 thousand, respectively.
 Employees' compensation and remuneration to directors and supervisors for the year ended December 31, 2023 amounted to NT\$48,843 thousand and NT\$24,422 thousand, respectively.

-The abovementioned distribution of the employee compensation and remuneration recorded under salary expense.
-Differences between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors will be recognized in profit or loss of the subsequent year.
+The abovementioned distribution of the employee compensation and remuneration to directors and supervisors under salary expenses.
+Any differences between the estimated amounts and the actual amounts approved by the Board of Directors are adjusted in the subsequent year's profit or loss upon resolution.